rafaelpanegassi/api-pipeline-with-agent/README.md

 ## Running the Application (with Docker Compose)

-All `docker-compose` commands should be run from the **project root** (`API-PIPELINE-WITH-AGENT/`).
+All `docker compose` commands should be run from the **project root** (`API-PIPELINE-WITH-AGENT/`).

 1.  **Build and Start Docker Services:**
     ```bash
-    docker-compose -f docker/docker-compose.yml --env-file .env up -d --build
+    docker compose -f docker/docker-compose.yml --env-file .env up -d --build
     ```
     * `-f docker/docker-compose.yml`: Specifies the path to your compose file.
     * `--env-file .env`: Loads environment variables from the `.env` file in the project root.
     * `up -d --build`: Starts services in detached mode (`-d`) and rebuilds the application image (`--build`) if the `Dockerfile` or its context has changed.

 2.  **Initial Telegram Login (First Time Only, if needed):**
-    If the Telethon session file (e.g., `telegram_sessions/your_session_name.session`) doesn't exist or is invalid, the Python script will require authentication.
+    If the Telethon session file (e.g., `telegram_messages_session.session`) doesn't exist or is invalid, the Python script will require authentication.
-    To provide the login code sent by Telegram:
+    To provide the login code sent by Telegram generate the session file by running `src/main.py`:
     ```bash
-    docker-compose -f docker/docker-compose.yml --env-file .env run --rm app
+    poetry run python src/main.py
     ```
-    This command runs the `app` service interactively.
+    This command runs the `application` service interactively.
 Follow the prompts in your terminal.
-Once authenticated, the session file will be saved in the `telegram_sessions/` volume on your host.
+Once authenticated, the session file will be saved in the `telegram_messages_session.session` volume on your host.
 You can then stop this command (`Ctrl+C`) and start services normally with `up -d`.

-    Alternatively, generate the session file by running `src/utils/main.py` once on your local machine (ensuring `config.py` points `SESSION_NAME` to the `telegram_sessions/` folder) and then copy the generated `.session` file into the `telegram_sessions/` folder in your project root.

 3.  **Checking Logs:**
     To view logs from your Python application (service `app`):
     ```bash
-    docker-compose -f docker/docker-compose.yml --env-file .env logs -f app
+    docker compose -f docker/docker-compose.yml --env-file .env logs -f app
     ```
     To view logs from PostgreSQL (service `postgres_db`):
     ```bash
-    docker-compose -f docker/docker-compose.yml --env-file .env logs -f postgres_db
+    docker compose -f docker/docker-compose.yml --env-file .env logs -f postgres_db
     ```
     You should see logs from `loguru` indicating the scheduler has started and the pipeline task is being executed/scheduled every 12 hours.

 ## How it Works (Detailed Flow)

-1. The `src/utils/main.py` script is the main entry point.
+1. The `src/main.py` script is the main entry point.
 2. It uses the `schedule` library to schedule the `run_telegram_pipeline` function every 12 hours.
 3. When `run_telegram_pipeline` executes:
     * It connects to Telegram using credentials from `config.py` (`telegram_handler.py`).